 At termination of employment, employees may receive a cash payment for all accumulated vacation and compensatory time.
 Employees who retire get 25% of the value of their accumulated sick leave credited to a Voluntary Employees' Beneficiary Association (VEBA) account, which may be used for future medical expenses and insurance purposes.
+The amounts of unpaid vacation and compensatory time accumulated by employees are accrued when incurred.
 The sick leave liability is recorded as an actuarial estimate of one-fourth the total balance on the payroll records.
-The accrued vacation leave totaled \$919,986 and accrued sick leave totaled \$839,203 at June 30, 2022.
+The accrued vacation leave totaled \$1,148,511 and accrued sick leave totaled \$880,651 at June 30, 2024.

-An estimated amount of \$153,036 based on a three-year average payout, is accrued as a current liability.
+An estimated amount of \$132,002 based on a three-year average payout, is accrued as a current liability.
 The remaining amount of accrued annual and sick leave are categorized as non-current liabilities.
+Compensatory time of \$671 is categorized as a current liability since it must be used before other leave.